St Paul's High School, Bessbrook

-St. Paul's High School, Bessbrook(Ardscoil Naomh Pól, An Sruthán) is an all-ability, co-educational secondary school located on the outskirts of Bessbrook near Newry, County Armagh.
+St. Paul's High School, Bessbrook(Ardscoil Naomh Pól, An Sruthán) is an all-ability, co-educational English-Medium secondary school located on the outskirts of Bessbrook near Newry, County Armagh.
 It is a Catholic-maintained day school for boys and girls aged 11 to 19, with a pupil population of over 1550 (including a Learning Support Centre for pupils with special educational needs) and is one of Ireland's largest post-primary schools.
 The school is managed by the Council for Catholic Maintained Schools (CCMS) and the Education Authority (EA).
 St Paul's High School is a heavily over-subscribed school with an annual admissions number of under 300 pupils.

 Location

 The school is situated on the main Newry to Camlough road (A25).
 The school was extensively rebuilt and refurbished with a £17 million grant from the Department of Education.
 The new school was officially opened on 25 January 2007 by Archbishop Seán Brady, Archbishop of Armagh, and Primate of All Ireland, on the feast day of The Conversion of St. Paul.
 The renovation of St. Paul's won the Construction of Excellence Award.

 The President of Ireland, Mary McAleese, visited St Paul's on 9 November 2006 to mark the completion of the extensive renovation of the school.
 Former Principal Oliver Mooney, was named Northern Ireland Headteacher of the Year in the 2010 Teaching Awards.
 His last day at St. Paul's was 18 December 2013.

 Armagh GAA footballer Jarlath Burns was appointed as Principal of St Paul's, effective 1 January 2014.